lsst/LDM-230/index.rst

 these modes, there are no visits.
 The startExposure event is used to trigger both replicator jobs and worker jobs (although another event could be used to trigger the workers).
-Worker processing only performs ISR (often just a subset), CCD assembly, PSF determination (if appropriate), and a subset of SDQA, as configured for the mode selected.
+Worker processing only performs :term:`ISR` (often just a subset), :term:`CCD` assembly, :term:`PSF` determination (if appropriate), and a subset of SDQA, as configured for the mode selected.

+.. _daytime-ops-mode:

 Daytime DM operations mode
 --------------------------

-In this mode, the Alert Production Cluster is used to perform SSObject detection and orbit fitting (DayMOPS) and other maintenance tasks, including updating DIAObject and DIASource caches and projecting SSObject orbits for the next night.
+In this mode, the Alert Production Cluster is used to perform :term:`SSObject` detection and orbit fitting (DayMOPS) and other maintenance tasks, including updating :term:`DIAObject` and :term:`DIASource` caches and projecting :term:`SSObject` orbits for the next night.
 The Archiver may be enabled while the Alert Production Cluster is in this mode, but no processing of any images will occur and the distributors will never receive requests from the workers.
 The Catch-Up Archiver may be enabled.

-The Base DMCS will submit jobs to the Orchestration Manager as necessary to perform the daytime tasks.
+The Base :term`DMCS` will submit jobs to the Orchestration Manager as necessary to perform the daytime tasks.

+.. _failure-modes:

 Failure Modes
 -------------

-In the event of a failure of the Summit-to-Base network link or Base power and the consequent loss of DM functionality, the Summit has sufficient analysis capability to be able to proceed with observations independently, writing images to the CDS buffer.
+In the event of a failure of the Summit-to-Base network link or Base power and the consequent loss of :term:`DM` functionality, the Summit has sufficient analysis capability to be able to proceed with observations independently, writing images to the :term:`CDS` buffer.
 The Catch-Up Archiver will then be used to retrieve and archive these images when connectivity is restored.
-No alerts are produced, and no feedback telemetry from DM goes to the Camera or Telescope, of course.
+No alerts are produced, and no feedback telemetry from :term:`DM` goes to the Camera or Telescope, of course.

 In the event of a total failure of the Base-to-Archive network link, the replicators will detect loss of connection to the distributors, register